Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Applications

 Using this solution, we simulated 50 points at integer times from a single realisation of a path using an initial condition of $x_0=10$ and $\theta=(1,2,1)'$.
 We then corrupted the resulting skeleton path using the observation model in (\ref{eq:gauss}) with $H=1$ and $R=0.1$.
 We adopted an independent prior specification with $\theta_1\sim \text{Gamma}(2,2)$, $\theta_2\sim \text{Gamma}(5,3)$ and $\theta_3\sim \text{Gamma}(2,5)$.
 In what follows, we assume that the initial condition and observation noise are fixed and known.

 We ran NEnKF with $M=1000$ particles and initial ensemble members $N=10$.
 A mutation step was triggered if the effective sample size (\ref{ess}) fell below 400 ($\gamma=0.4$).
-Updating of $N$ was triggered following a move step if the estimate $\hat{\sigma}_N^2$ of $\text{Var}[\widehat{p}_{\text{enkf},t}^{(\bar{\theta})}(y_{0:t}|\tilde{x}_{0:t}^{1:N})]$ exceeded 1.5, resulting in the update $\tilde{N}=\hat{\sigma}_N^2 N$.
-We additionally ran NEnKF with a delayed acceptance kernel in the move step, based on the $k$-nearest neighbours surrogate of Section~\ref{da}, with $k=3$.
+Updating of $N$ was triggered following a move step if the estimate $\hat{\sigma}_N^2$ of $\text{Var}[\log\widehat{p}_{\text{enkf},t}^{(\bar{\theta})}(y_{0:t}|\tilde{x}_{0:t}^{1:N})]$ exceeded 1.5, resulting in the update $\tilde{N}=\hat{\sigma}_N^2 N$.
+We additionally ran NEnKF with a delayed acceptance kernel in the move step, based on the $k$-nearest neighbours surrogate of Section~\ref{da}.
+We used $k=3$, which gave a good balance between computational efficiency and accuracy of the surrogate.
 This gave a modest decrease in CPU time of around 10\% over NEnKF; therefore all results are based on NEnKF with delayed acceptance.

 We ran PEnKF and AEnKF with respective particle $M$ and ensemble member $N$ values chosen to give a CPU time in approximate agreement with that of NEnKF-DA.
 For PEnKF, we fixed $N$ at the average value obtained at termination of NEnKF over several replicate runs.
 Both schemes require choosing the hyper-parameters $a$ and $h$ used in the artificial evolution kernel.
 We followed \cite{liu2001} by setting $a=\sqrt{1-h^2}$ and $h=1-((3\delta-1)/2\delta)^2$ with the recommendation that the discount factor $\delta$ is around $0.95-0.99$.
 We considered several choices of $\delta$ and report results for $\delta=0.97$, which we found to give best performance.